85

 Raymond Lafon 2003 99p

 Tasted seven times - last time in March 2015.
 Consistent notes.
 99.9% of the entire harvest became Grand Vin!!
 Extremely intense nose of molasses, mango, candied mandarin peel, crème brulée.
-These botrytized flavours were incredible and deep.
-Extremely rich, unctuous and extremely long on the palate, with acidity matching gobs of sweetness perfectly.
+These botrytized flavors were incredible and deep.
+Extremely rich, unctuous, and extremely long on the palate, with acidity matching gobs of sweetness perfectly.
 It was extraordinary stuff, pure extravaganza, I say, 100%% legend and a perfect example of a flamboyant style of Bordeaux stickies.
 I think those who criticise the 2003 vintage for being too much sugar and too little acidity can really eat their words now!
 This vintage's really opened for floodgates this year with fantastic wines matching all kinds of food perfectly.

 Raymond Lafon 2002 93p